 Divorce and remarriage are a common element of the modern family, as are nontraditional dynamics like unmarried, single-parent and adoptive childrearing.
 New familial norms translate to tremendous opportunity for "modern advisors" who understand the challenges, complexities and needs of modern families, however not all advisors have adequate training to service the breadth of these new investment dynamics.

-In an effort to become more educated and capable of advising modern families just as holistically as the ‘traditional” model, advisors are seeking the help of comprehensive professional designations like the Chartered Financial Consultant® (ChFC®) from The American College of Financial Services.
-Designations like ChFC® provide thoughtful advisors with information and skills necessary to solve critical issues for blended families.
+In an effort to become more educated and capable of advising modern families just as holistically as the ‘traditional” model, advisors are turning to comprehensive professional designations such as the Chartered Financial Consultant® (ChFC®) from The American College of Financial Services.
+A mondern, applications-based designation like the ChFC® provides advisors with information and skills necessary to solve critical issues for blended families.
 Prevalent topics covered by the ChFC® curriculum include estate planning as well as how to allocate a client's resources across family members, heirs, and involved parties who want or need them.

 The Need for Estate Planning